DataDog/hiring-engineers/answers.md

 ## Collecting Metrics with Datadog

+Monitoring data comes in many forms.
+While some systems pour out data continuously others only produce data when special conditions are met.
+Datadog helps you monitor any kind of data and data source.
+When your environments grow in computing capacity and in number of instances it is helpful to tag the single parts to keep the overview.
+Datadog provides a rich set of tagging functionalities that help you providing context to your services.
+In the following we will start with adding tags to our Host and then move on to collect data from a MySQL database.

 Learn more about tags in the [Getting started with tagging](https://docs.datadoghq.com/getting_started/tagging/) section in the Datadog Docs.